Blog

 Not So Surprising Audit Results

-We categorize our audit results as LOW, MEDIUM, or HIGH RISK depending upon the potential impacts to production for our customer.
-For some enterprises the item marked having a LOW impact would be considered higher severity.Out of the 129 boxes audited, 29 (22%) failed for various reasons as outlined below:
+We categorize our audit results as LOW, MEDIUM, or HIGH RISK depending upon the potential impacts on production for our customer.
+For some enterprises, the item marked having a LOW impact would be considered higher severity.Out of the 129 boxes audited, 29 (22%) failed for various reasons as outlined below:

 • LOW RISK: 18 failed (14%) due to minor issues with dimensions out of tolerance but were deemed to not adversely impact this company’s production process.